 This website provides a concise overview of Phase II and Phase III clinical trials with everolimus (RAD001).
 All of these oncology trials are being conducted within the WIDE Program—and are either enrolling or will soon be enrolling participants.
 We hope that you will keep these clinical trials in mind when treating oncology patients who may be appropriate candidates for participation in a clinical trial.

 PRI3M (Pioneering Research of PI3K inhibitors in Malignancies) is a program of clinical research sponsored by Novartis.

-Here you will find information about the PI3K/Akt/mTOR pathway and the clinical trials with the Novartis PI3K inhibitor buparlisib (BKM120), which are currently enrolling patients with metastatic Breast cancer and metastatic NSCLC (Non Small Cell Lung Cancer).
+Here you will find information about the PI3K/Akt/mTOR pathway and the clinical trials with the Novartis PI3K inhibitor buparlisib (BKM120), which are currently enrolling patients with metastatic Breast cancer and Head and Neck Squamous Cell Cancer (HNSCC.)

 - The GOLD trials